Trex099/Glint/README.md

     *   **Installer Downloader:** Includes a script to fetch macOS recovery images directly from Apple's servers if you don't have one.
 *   **User-Friendly TUI:** A simple, terminal-based interface that guides you through every step, from creation to execution.
 *   **Built-in Dependency Checker:** Automatically detects your Linux distribution and checks for required packages like QEMU and OVMF, offering to install them for you.
+*   **Automatic Dependency Resolution:** The script automatically detects your Linux distribution and offers to install any missing dependencies, such as QEMU, OVMF, and other required tools.
 *   **Integrated File Transfer:** Easily copy files and folders to and from a running Linux VM using SCP, with port forwarding handled automatically.

 ---